weiland/nix-config/README.md

 ## Backup for a new machine

+- sync Firefox (on another device, i.e. Phone, Tablet other computer)
 - fish history `cp ~/.local/share/fish/fish_history ~/Documents/Backups`
 - zoxide history (optional)
+- export crontab `crontab -l`
+- commit all changes and push all branches of this repo
 - manually installed fonts
+- make a full time machine backup